NetApp/trident/README.md

 ### Kubernetes API

-Trident also translates Kubernetes objects directly into its internal objects as part of its dynamic provisioning capabilities.
+Trident also translates Kubernetes objects into internal [Trident Objects](#trident-objects) as part of its dynamic provisioning capabilities.
 Specifically, it creates storage classes to correspond to Kubernetes [`StorageClasses`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses), and it manages volumes based on user interactions with [`PersistentVolumeClaims`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims)